SenseNet/sensenet/README.md

 Let us know which part you're intrested in most!

 ## License
-SenseNet is available in two editions:
+Sense/Net is available in two editions:

 1. **Community Edition**: a community-supported [GPL v2](LICENSE) edition with almost all the features.
    The source code is available currently on [CodePlex](http://sensenet.codeplex.com), but we'll move it here soon :smiley:.